ChongQingNoSubway/PDL/README.md

 # PDL
-Code for the paper " PDL: REGULARIZING MULTIPLE INSTANCE LEARNING WITH PROGRESSIVE DROPOUT LAYERS "
+Code for the paper " PDL: Regularizing Multiple Instance Learning with Progressive Dropout Layers "